 Patience will be your best friend and guide after delivery.
 Plants need time to recover from their shipping journey.
 Drooping leaves and stems usually mean the plant is adjusting to its new home, rather than showing signs of problems.
 Most plants recover well with the right location and careful watering during their first week.

 Buying plants online allows you to discover varieties that local stores might never carry.
 Home delivery and the excitement of unpacking living treasures can now turn even skeptics into plant-buying enthusiasts.
-Many gardeners start with a "small trial order" that can quickly expand to dozens of plants.
+Many gardeners start with a "small trial order ," which can quickly expand to dozens of plants.

 These expert tips should help you grow healthier and more beautiful plants.
 Happy gardening!